Flower Power Bicycle WalkBikeMarin Logo

 Advisory Committee

 The Director of Public Works appointed a nineteen-member advisory committee to assist project implementation.
-Committee members are participating in community workshops, assisting in the development of the project and program scoring and ranking methodology, soliciting feedback from their respective constituencies, and presenting a recommended schedule of projects and programs to be funded for consideration.
+Committee members participated in community workshops, assisted in the development of the project and program scoring and ranking methodology, solicited feedback from their respective constituencies, and presented a recommended schedule of projects and programs to be funded for consideration.
+To see the summary report of their activities and recommendations, click

 March 2007